troyerta/recipes/src/06-Bread/buttery-beer-bread.md

 - 1 bottle (12 ounces) beer

-- 1 stick unsalted butter, melted
+- 1 stick butter, melted (It calls for unsalted, but I only use salted)

 ## Method